Millennium Park Bus Depot: Environment

 The location of the bus depot (on the banks of the river, and near the Nizammuddin Bridge) was the subject of major controversy from environmentalists.
 Multiple NGOs and RTI activists strongly protested the location of the depot, citing that it violated Constitutional arrangements about protecting the environment.
 In addition, petitioners pointed out that the depot's location would be an environmental disaster, as the area was an important water recharge area and is an active floodplain.

 Order of Removal

 On 15 January 2014, Arvind Kejriwal, Chief Minister of Delhi, announced that the government would clear its stand on the controversial depot before the high court through an affidavit.
 The CM also announced that no further construction would be allowed on the river bed.
 Kejriwal stressed that it was not just a question of safeguarding the environment but also the important issue of ensuring that the city's natural resources are protected.
 "It is a catchment area for water which cannot be meddled with," he said.
-The Delhi Government has said that it will take 9 months to shift it.
-The depot was built allegedly on the Yamuna river bed, at a cost of Rs 60 crore, ahead of the Commonwealth Games held in 2010.
+The Delhi Government said that it will take 9 months to shift it.
+The depot was built allegedly on the Yamuna riverbed, at a cost of Rs 60 crore, ahead of the Commonwealth Games held in 2010.
 Delhi Transport Corporation has told Delhi High Court that it will vacate the millennium depot site by 31 October 2014.
+As of 2023 the 60 acres of land used for the depot has been recovered.
+The DDC is planning on restoration of the land.